marcinbiegun/exercises/adventofcode2021/README.md

 # Advent of Code 2021

-Running dode on a Mac:
+Running code on a Mac:

 ```
 clang++ -Wall -std=c++17 1.cpp -o 1